 As children seldom have a good understanding of anxiety until an older age, they can find it difficult to express what they are going through when experiencing this type of worry.
 One consequence of this is that they might seem very interested in adult concerns — asking a lot of questions and maybe even listening to conversations.
 This is a way for them to seek reassurance and try to stop their worries.
 They do this by finding out all the information to assure themselves that everything is going to be okay.
 Due to the nature of the disorder, by seeking reassurance, they are avoiding the worry.
 This just makes it even stronger.

 Another difference in children is that they often haven’t learned the connections between anxiety and some of the physical symptoms it can cause.
 They tend to complain of feeling sick or unwell frequently.
 This will likely coincide with times when their anxiety is higher such as being dropped off at school or answering questions in class.
 A healthy child frequently complaining of restlessness, difficulty sleeping and upset stomach or headaches could be an indication of GAD (but does not necessarily mean a diagnosis in itself).
 Not only do children with GAD experience these physical symptoms, they are also likely to experience low self-confidence and be quite self-critical and shy.
+“When it creates chronically anxious thoughts, a depressed attitude, or feelings of being immobilized,” says Carla Manly, PhD, a clinical psychologist.

 So how can I help a child with GAD?